visingh19/react-f2019-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It attempts to mimic https://dribbble.com/shots/8970517-Social-Dashboards-UI-Kit-I and uses HTML, CSS, and React.js, along with Font Awesome 4 for iconography.

 ## Available Scripts